A Desktop Multi-Cam Setup for Virtual Live Events

 Plug your HDMI camera into a computer.
 It will see it as a webcam.
 Just bigger than a USB drive.

-*Capture devices may be inflated, due to COVID-19.
+*The cost of capture devices may be inflated, due to COVID-19.
 At the time of posting, this is regular retail price.

 Motorized Smartphone Camera Slider